MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/background-tasks.md

 When the app marks the `WKSnapshotRefreshBackgroundTask` completed, the system will automatically take a Snapshot of the app's UI.

 > [!IMPORTANT]
-> **NOTE:** It is important to always schedule a ` WKSnapshotRefreshBackgroundTask` after the app has received new data and updated its User Interface or the user will not see the modified information.
+> It is important to always schedule a ` WKSnapshotRefreshBackgroundTask` after the app has received new data and updated its User Interface or the user will not see the modified information.